-The Performance Fee, for all Share Classes, is equal to 10% p.a., of the difference between the Net Asset Value per Share before Performance Fee payment and the High-on-High multiplied by the number of Shares outstanding on each Valuation Day of a Calculation Period.
-The Performance Fee is calculated net of all costs, i.e. on the basis of the Net Asset Value per Share after deduction of all expenses, liabilities, and administrative and management fees
+The Performance Fee, for Share Classes A-EUR, AD-EUR, C-EUR and CG-EUR is equal to 5.00% p.a. and 2.00% p.a. for Share Classes B-EUR, BD-EUR, BH-CHF and BH-USD, of the difference between the Net Asset Value per Share before Performance Fee payment and the High-on-High multiplied by the number of Shares outstanding on each Valuation Day of a Calculation Period.
+The Performance Fee is calculated net of all costs, i.e. on the basis of the Net Asset Value per Share after deduction of all expenses, liabilities, and administrative and management fees (but without deducting the Performance Fee, as long as this is in the investors' best interest), and is adjusted to take account of all dividend distribution, Subscriptions and Redemptions.